Detaching yourself from the narcissist.

 It can be hard taking other peoples advice.
 It can be hard taking our own.
 However, sometimes we have to ask ourselves the questions in the right way, so we don’t make excuses, then we have to act on our own advice.

 So now tell yourself to keep moving forward in your life, leaving them in your past.

-When you are in it, your mind creates all sorts of story’s, with the help of twisted words from the narcissist, when you step away from it, tell your mind the truth and keep telling it the real story.
+When you are in it, your mind creates all sorts of stories with the help of twisted words from the narcissist.
+When you step away from it, tell your mind the truth and keep telling it the real story.

 4. What’s the reality of staying or going back to them?